 We believe that housing is a human right.
 We know that homelessness and especially rough sleeping homelessness has devastating consequences on the health and wellbeing of those who experience it.

-This type of initiative aims to reduce rough sleeping homelessness by:
+This initiative aims to reduce rough sleeping homelessness by working together to:

-- increasing housing opportunities for people sleeping rough
+- increase housing opportunities for people sleeping rough

-- implementing a local Functional Zero service model.
+- implement a local Functional Zero service model.

 Functional Zero homelessness will be reached when the number of people entering and experiencing rough sleeping homelessness within a month is less than the average six-monthly placement rate into long-term housing.